- 400g strozzapreti or casarecce pasta, or another short pasta shape

 Walnuts are one of the most popular and versatile of all nuts.
 When picked young, they're…

-- 3 roasted red pepper, roughly chopped
+- 3 roasted red peppers, roughly chopped

-- 25g Parmesan, or a vegetarian alternative, plus extra to serve
+- 25g parmesan, or a vegetarian alternative, plus extra to serve

 Parmesan is a straw-coloured hard cheese with a natural yellow rind and rich, fruity flavour.
 It…